Sergey Nivens - Fotolia

 - Oracle.
 An excellent example of using automations to reduce administrative task time and improve system quality is Oracle's Autonomous Database.

 - Microsoft.
 Administering data platforms includes managing the cloud and on-premises versions of their OSes.
 Microsoft's Operations Management Suite provides a console that automates a wide range of administrative activities for both cloud and on-premises OSes.

 - BMC Software.
 In addition to product manufacturers, third-party administration tool providers can focus on automating data infrastructure support activities.
 BMC's TrueSight Automation for Servers is an excellent example of how third-party product providers use augmented data management features to reduce administration time and improve support quality.

 Data analysis and presentation

-In the early stages of data analytics, it became readily apparent to everyone in the IT industry that data scientists spent too much time collecting, storing and preparing data for analysis -- time that could be spent actually analyzing that information to generate business insights.
+In the early stages of data analytics, it became readily apparent to everyone in the IT industry that data scientists spent too much time collecting, storing and preparing data for analysis -- time that could be spent analyzing that information to generate business insights.

 The current industry buzzword to describe these features is augmented analytics.

-Augmented analytics uses AI, machine learning and automation to improve data ingestion, preparation and analysis capabilities with the goal of enabling data scientists to more easily generate and distribute high-quality insights.
-Augmented analytics also assists both expert and citizen data scientists to more effectively explore data by generating recommendations that guide them through the data analysis process.
+Augmented analytics uses AI, machine learning and automation to improve data ingestion, preparation and analysis capabilities with the goal of enabling data scientists to generate and distribute high-quality insights.
+Augmented analytics also assists expert and citizen data scientists to more effectively explore data by generating recommendations that guide them through the data analysis process.